filemombarbosa/fioriweatherapp/README.md

 **Prerequisites to run locally**
 - Nodejs

+### API Configuration
+- Go to the 'file fioriweatherapp\webapp\config\openweathermap.json'
+- Enter your **API Key** or get one in case you don't have, at https://home.openweathermap.org/users/sign_up (The free one is enough)

 Run the following commands in your console:
 ```bash
 # Download the App from the Repository